Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-03/INCIDENT-REPORT.md

 ## Investigation

-On 3/27/2026, between  `13:07:24 PM ` and `13:07:42 PM ` , three separate Powershell processes were executed under the account of Bob Smith on host DESKTOP-40ORUBT all originating from a remote session.
+On 3/27/2026, between 13:07:24 PM and 13:07:42 PM, three separate Powershell processes were executed under the account of Bob Smith on host DESKTOP-40ORUBT all originating from a remote session.
 All these processes ran with full administrative privileges.
 The activity spanned approximately 19 seconds and established three distinct persistence mechanisms across both HKLM and HKCU hive locations.

 - Persistence Mechanism 1 — RunOnce Key (13:07:24 UTC, PID 7412)
-The first Powershell process  first wrote a value named `NextRun` to `HKLM\Software\Microsoft\Windows\CurrentVersion\RunOnce`.
+The first Powershell process  first wrote a value named NextRun to HKLM\Software\Microsoft\Windows\CurrentVersion\RunOnce.
 The value contained a fileless IEX + DownloadString payload referencing an external URL hosted on GitHub.
-This key executes once on the next logon and then is removed because the registry key involved is `RunOnce`, making it a stealthy one-time execution mechanism.
+This key executes once on the next logon and then is removed because the registry key involved is RunOnce, making it a stealthy one-time execution mechanism.
 The original value was empty prior to this modification.

 - Persistence Mechanism 2 — HKCU Run Key with SOCKS5 Proxy (13:07:33 UTC, PID 4684)
 Nine seconds later, a second PowerShell process wrote a value named socks5_powershell to HKCU\Software\Microsoft\Windows\CurrentVersion\Run.
 The value launched PowerShell with a hidden window, bypassing execution policy, suggesting the intent to establish a covert, persistent background process which could likely be a SOCKS5 proxy for tunneling traffic.
 Unlike RunOnce, Run keys persist across every logon until explicitly removed.
 The naming convention socks5_powershell strongly implies this was designed to maintain ongoing covert network access on the host.